-How long does it take to attain certification?
+How long does it take to complete certification?

 One year.
-This duration includes the pre-internship coursework, plus the fall and spring internship.
+This duration includes the pre-internship coursework, plus the two internship semesters.

 Is financial aid available?

 Yes.
-During the summer TMATE students are eligible to apply for financial aid.
-Please visit the Financial Aid
+TMATE students are eligible to apply for financial aid.
+Please visit the Financial Aid website

 What is the FAFSA school code for Tarleton State University?